Hudgell Solicitors has secured damages for a man after officers arrested him at home having turned up at the wrong address.

 However, it transpired the police had attended at the wrong address.

-“This is a situation we are seeing quite commonly across many police forces so we were glad to receive full admissions from the force involved when representing our client in this particular case,” said Karl Griffin, of Hudgell Solicitors’ Civil Liberties department.
+“This is a situation we are seeing quite commonly across many police forces so we were glad to receive full admissions from the force involved when representing our client in this particular case,” said Leanne Stephenson, of Hudgell Solicitors’ Civil Liberties department.

 “His reluctance to open the door was understandable.
 His children were asleep and it was 3am, and it was his evidence that officers were not willing to tell him anything other than they had the right to search his home.